-The 110cc-125cc scooter market is on a boom for the last few years and new scooters offer comfort, design and functionality, making them equally appealing for both rural and urban dwellers.
-Hence, if you are among the few who prefer to buy an affordable two-wheeler, here are the 5 wisest options of scooters under INR 70,000 (ex-showroom) in India.
+The 110cc-125cc scooter market is on a boom for the last few years and new scooters offer comfort, design, and functionality, making them equally appealing for both rural and urban dwellers.
+Hence, if you are among the few who prefer to buy an affordable two-wheeler, here are the 5 best scooters under 70,000 (ex-showroom) in India.

 Honda Activa 6G

 Over 2 lakh customers a month would not be wrong.
-The Honda Activa is one of the most sought-after scooters in the country.
+The Honda Activa is one of the best scooters under 70,000 in the country.
 And over the years, the badge has split into more varied offerings including the Activa 125 and the Activa i.
 The mainstay, however, has remained to be the original 110-cc offering.
 In its 6th generation, the Activa became compliant with the stringent BS-VI emission norms, and a bit greener than its predecessor.

 The scooter is powered by a 109.51-cc engine that delivers 7.6bhp and 8.79Nm of torque.
 Another major change comes in the form of the telescopic forks upfront which replaces the trailing link suspension that featured on the previous generation models.
 Braking, on the other hand, is handled by a drum brake at both ends with CBS.

-At the heart of its is a fuel-injected 110cc, single-cylinder, air-cooled engine that delivers 7.4bhp and 8.4Nm of torque as against 7.8bhp and 8Nm on the BS-IV model.
+At the heart of it is a fuel-injected 110cc, single-cylinder, air-cooled engine that delivers 7.4bhp and 8.4Nm of torque as against 7.8bhp and 8Nm on the BS-IV model.

 Hero Destini 125

-Since its inception, the Pleasure+ has been Hero’s most popular entry-level scooter.
+Since its inception, the Pleasure+ has been Hero’s most popular entry-level scooter and one of the best scooters under 70,000.
 The product was targeted at female riders and is available in two variants in India.
 At its heart is a 110-cc engine that delivers 8 bhp of power and 8.7 nm of torque.
 The Pleasure+ ships with a graceful design with smooth flowing lines across its bodywork.
 The bold headlamp houses conventional bulbs and so do the apron-mounted turn indicators while the tail lamp is an LED setup.